Azure-Samples/media-services-v3-dotnet-core-functions-integration/LiveAndVodDRMOperationsV3/README.md

 author: xpouyat
 ---

-# Media Services v3 Dynamic Encryption with Irdeto license delivery service
+# Media Services v3 Dynamic Encryption with Irdeto license delivery service (Live and VOD)
-This Visual Studio 2017 Solution exposes several Azure functions that can be used to manage live streaming with DRM, using Irdeto back-end to deliver the licenses.
+This Visual Studio 2017 Solution exposes several Azure functions that can be used to manage live streaming and VOD with DRM, using Irdeto back-end to deliver the licenses.
 The functions communicate with Irdeto backend using SOAP.
 Optionaly, a Cosmos database can be used to store the result of the functions, and to specify the settings of the live event(s) to be created : ArchiveWindow, baseStorageName, ACLs, autostart, Vanity URL mode.

-Here are the list of functions:
+Here are the list of functions available:

+Live
 - check-all-live-event-output
 - create-clear-streaming-locator
 - create-live-event-output